4 - Evaluating models

 #> <chr> <chr> <dbl> <dbl>

-You should also pick a time to perform your optimizations/comparisons and list that value first in the vector.
-If 90 days was of interest, you might use
+• You should also pick a single time to perform your optimizations/comparisons with and list that value first in the vector.
+If 90 days was of particular interest over a 30-to-120-day span, you’d use

 ⚠️ DANGERS OF OVERFITTING ⚠️